HEERA ALAYA

 Remember, I sent you the TIP [Trafficking in Persons] report that comes from America; they have mentioned one of our cases—the life imprisonment for the woman in Agra—

-AS: Yes.
-I made a lengthy post [on Geeta Rakesh case] for people to know what it takes to get life imprisonment for one criminal.
-India can be happy that this story [Geeta Rakesh’s imprisonment] made it into the TIP report, but try to understand the aches and pains that I went through to make that one conviction.
+AS: Yes, I created an extensive post about the Geeta Rakesh case to illustrate the challenges involved in securing a life sentence for a single criminal.
+India can be happy that this story [Geeta Rakesh’s imprisonment] made it into the TIP report; it’s essential to acknowledge the hardships I faced in achieving that conviction.
 Neither did the police help me, nor did the government counsellors support me; instead, I was threatened.

 Ajeetji, I empathise with you.
-A few years back, I wanted to file an FIR [A first information report] against two entitled-hostile families—Currimbhoy’s [Naimet and Karim] and Rajagopal’s [Ashwitha’s mother and Lakshmi’s househusband], who repeatedly harassed me and vandalised my dignity, and going to the police, at an extremely sensitive time in my life, proved fatal.
-Along with my perpetrators, the complicit police ridiculed and harassed me for months.
+A few years back, I found myself in a similar predicament and sought to file an FIR [A first information report] against two entitled, hostile families—Currimbhoy’s [Naimet Pabaney and Karim] and Rajagopal’s [Ashwitha’s mother and Lakshmi’s househusband], who repeatedly harassed me and vandalised my dignity.
+Approaching the police, at an extremely sensitive time in my life, proved fatal.
+Alongside my perpetrators, the complicit police ridiculed and harassed me for months.
 Like you, I am a doer.
-I held my own, managed to file an FIR, and without telling anyone, met the DGP [Director General of Police].
+I held my own, filed an FIR, and, disclosing it to anyone, personally met the DGP [Director General of Police].
 I then sent a detailed report and the recordings to….

-On learning about the incidents, a “well-connected” friend asked: “Why didn’t you tell me?
+Upon learning about the incidents, a “well-connected” friend asked: “Why didn’t you tell me?
 I would have called so and so.”
-But that’s the point—why do we need a back door entry to law and order in contemporary India?
+But therein lies the issue—why do we need a backdoor entry into law and order in contemporary India?
 I firmly believe clout is an infertile ground where self-serving, corrupt cowards congregate.
-If you [Ajeet Singh and Santwana Manju] and other well-meaning individuals don’t endure the corrosiveness of the complicit-corrupt police [in India], what hope do we give the abused-illiterate-impoverished?
+If you [Ajeet Singh and Santwana Manju] and other well-meaning individuals don’t endure the corrosiveness of the complicit-corrupt police [in India], what hope do we give the abused, illiterate, and impoverished?

-AS: Heera, the police swear and curse at these women [poor victims who approach police for help].
-The construction of buildings and roads and the production of automobiles and trains are development; however, it’s not life-centric.
+AS: Heera, the police swear and curse at these women [vulnerable victims seeking help].
+While the construction of buildings and roads, and the production of automobiles and trains, are considered advancements, they are not fundamentally centred on human life.
 The nation is made up of people.
-Only when you place people at the core—ensure girls and women are not raped; people are not trafficked; farmers don’t commit suicide; people don’t die of hunger; shelters and orphanages are safe, and there is healthcare for all, then you are making life centric growth.
+Only when you prioritise people at the core—ensuring that girls and women are not subjected to violence, trafficking is eliminated, farmers are not driven to suicide, no one suffers from hunger, and that shelters and orphanages are safe havens with access to healthcare for all, you are making life-centric growth.
 A country’s growth should be profound.

-What is the worldwide scale of human trafficking?
+What is the global scale of human trafficking?

-AS: After arms and drugs, human trafficking, along with prostitution, is the second-largest developed industry in the world.
+AS: After arms and drugs, human trafficking, along with prostitution, stands as the second-largest illicit industry in the world.
 So you can imagine the amount of money that is involved.

 What is the role of a trafficker?

-AS: Traffickers are at the source point, places like Bihar, Odissa, and Bengal, trapping vulnerable victims with promises of love, making them heroines, securing jobs, etc. Whereas a pimp solicits customers for prostitution, conducting sex transactions at destination points—from brothels to hotels.
+AS: The role of a trafficker is primarily centred in source locations such as Bihar, Odisha, and Bengal, where they exploit vulnerable individuals by making deceptive promises of love, opportunities for success, and stable employment.
+In contrast, a pimp solicits customers for prostitution, conducting sex transactions at destination points—from brothels to hotels.
 When a pimp needs a new girl, he travels back [to source point].
-In some cases, older women become traffickers themselves—as they don’t have any other option to survive.
+In some cases, older women become traffickers themselves, as they don’t have any other option to survive.
 A woman is trapped in prostitution.

-SM: When a woman wants to return to her family, her family rejects her.
-Even after getting old, if a sex worker attempts to wash utensils in someone’s house, the family will declare: “She [the aged prostitute] has come to spoil my man!”
-The retired prostitute can’t milk cows as no one will buy from her.
+SM: When a woman wants to return to her family, she often faces rejection.
+Even as she ages, if a former sex worker tries to take on a household task—to wash utensils in someone’s house, the family will remark: “She [the aged prostitute] has come to spoil my man!”
+The retired prostitute can’t milk cows, as no one will buy from her.
 So, where is the place for these trafficked and prostituted women?
 She [the trafficked-prostituted woman] is ostracised at every turn.

 No, he won’t [seek sex].